bbauska/TUMx-DWAPNx/README.md

 If you think in terms of sets, this is only one of three possible outcomes.
 You could, for

-example, also imagine that we have elements on our data, I\'m sorry, on our
+example, also imagine that we have elements on our data, I&apos;m sorry, on our

 graphic on the right, but not in our data or you could imagine that we